Reach-Robotics/reach_robotics_sdk/docs/_sources/ros2/index.rst.txt

 .. bpl_control
 .. ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ..
-The BPL Control is a package that provides control and feedback for a manipulator.
+BPL Control is a package that provides control and feedback for a manipulator.

 .. .. note::
 ..
 The BPL Control Nodes are intended for use with a full duplex connection.
 (I.e not intended for use over 485 Serial)